Addie009/Sales_Project/README.md

 WHICH PRODUCT CATEGORY HAD THE HIGHEST REVENUE GENERATED OVER THE PERIOD OF SIX YEARS?

 WHICH SUB-PRODUCT WAS PURCHASED THE MOST OVER THE PERIOD OF SIX YEARS?

+# Visualization Tool

+Im using PowerBI for visualization.

 # Key Sales Insights